Announcing Our 2016 TWHC Teachers & Classes:

 Awareness of landscape dynamics not only helps us to become more deeply connected to our local wilds but we also gain new insights about the way plants work as medicines.
 When we are able to see what is taking place within plants’ habitats we put together the pieces of their past and we can begin to imagine their future.
 Observing the reciprocal interactions between native plants and their environments illuminates both the changing ecological conditions in our local area and also the wisdom of the plants.
 In this class we will explore the examples of Cottonwood (Populus deltoides wislizenii), Bee Balm (Monarda fistulosa menthifolia), and Chaparral (Larrea tridentata) and see what stories these plants have to tell us about changing ecology and shifting plant populations as well as their workings as herbal medicines.

-Working With Addiction 1.5 hrs
+Transcending the Song of the Siren: Tools For Working With Addiction 1.5 hrs

 A Gathering of Sky Islands 2 hrs

-Lyme Disease: Illness as Teacher 1.5 hrs
+Chronic Illness as Teacher 1.5 hrs

 Creating Safer Spaces: Transgender Community Competnecy for Herbalists 1.5 hrs